dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_summary.md

 This is an ongoing project, and there are several features coming later.
 Among them, the next ones are:

 - Arty-S7-Rover
+  - RTL
+    - Move the whole DC motor control to an RTL IP
+    - Add one PWM for each RGB colour
+    - Add an LCD
   - VexRiscv
     - add JTAG support for debugging and programming
     - add DDR support
     - add FPU (floating point unit)
+    - Connect to WiFi (ESP32)
   - UART: add TX/RX FIFOs
   - Hardware
     - Add battery sensors